Essential Yin Yoga Props And How To Use Them – The Essential Props For Your Yin Yoga Practice

 • To provide support: when the bones feel supported the muscles can release

-Blankets can be used to add warmth and comfortability.
+Blankets can be used to add warmth and comfort.
 Blankets can go under the knees or add extra padding anywhere that’s needed or even be folded up in a cylinder-like shape to be used similarly to the way a bolster would be used.

 In Yin, yoga blocks can be used as support to help the muscles release tension to get deeper into a posture, like a seated forward fold with blocks under the knees.